Learn how to fill tall planters without spending a ton of cash on dirt or making them too heavy.

 - Drill drainage holes in your pot if you don’t have them already.
 We have a mosquito problem in the summer, so we try to cut down on any areas where water can stand.

 - Place the wood in the pot.

-- Add gravel in the bottom to add weight.
+- Add gravel in the bottom to weight down the planter.
 We’ve found that these planters are top heavy and will fall over, so adding the gravel to the bottom helps.

 - Place plant on top.
 So easy!
 Now if it dies, you can just replace it with another cheap plant!

 I love how the ferns look in the simple black pots!
 And best of all, they are so easy to move around!

 We still have a long way to go for a beautiful yard, but this was a very fast project to get the ball rolling!

 Remember to add something heavy to the bottom (like gravel) to help stabilize the planter.
 All of these items can work as planter drainage material.